ethereum/web3.py/docs/providers.rst

 TestRPCProvider
 ~~~~~~~~~~~~~~~

-.. warning:: Pending Deprecation:  This provider is being deprecated soon in favor of the newly created ethereum-tester library.
+.. warning:: Deprecated:  This provider is deprecated in favor of
+    :class:`~web3.providers.eth_tester.EthereumTesterProvider` and the newly created eth-tester.

-.. py:class:: TestRPCProvider():
+.. py:class:: TestRPCProvider()

     This provider can be used for testing.
 It uses an ephemeral blockchain
     backed by the ``ethereum.tester`` module.
 This provider will be slower